Constantine Algeria Travel Guide

 Constantine's signature dish, a true culinary experience.
 It contains a rich, spicy stew of tender lamb or chicken, chickpeas, and vegetables.
 Small, hand-torn flatbread (rougag or marqouq) mixes into the sauce, absorbing its flavors.

-Find it in traditional Algerian restaurants.
+You can find it in traditional Algerian restaurants.

 Couscous appears everywhere; Chorba Frik, a comforting start to a meal.

-Boureks are crispy fried pastries with spiced minced meat, cheese, or vegetables.
+Boureks are crispy fried pastries with spiced ground meat, cheese, or vegetables.
 Mhadjeb are thin, savory crepes filled with a spicy tomato and onion mixture.
 Karantika, a dense, savory chickpea cake, often comes in a baguette.

 Popular as appetizers or quick street food snacks.